jdettelback/notetaker/README.md

 * [Contributing](#contributing)
 * [Contact](#contact)

 ## Installation
+Open this application using the website linked below.

 ## Usage
 This application uses an Express.js back end to write and save notes.
+It is deployed using Heroku.
+Notes can be written directly into the app.
+Once a title is inputted and an item is inputted into the body of the note, a save button appears in the upper right corner.
+Individual notes appear on the left side of the screen and can be reopened once saved.
+Notes can also be deleted by clicking on the trash can next to the note title.

 ## Contact